rpmartin/Rinstall/README.md

 x dplyr::filter() masks stats::filter()
 x dplyr::lag()    masks stats::lag() `

+# Testing instructions:

+Top left corner of Rstudio, click on `File` then `New File` then `R Markdown` and then hit `Ok`.
+This should open a `hello world` Rmarkdown file.

+Find the `knit` button (there is an icon of a ball of yarn with a needle sticking out of it) and click it.
+Rstudio will ask what your Rmarkdown file should be named and where to save it.
+Once you are done that a new window should open with the knitted html output of your `hello world` Rmarkdown file.
+Unfortunately BrightSpace (BS) can't deal with html files, it strips all images (plots) out of the file.
+As a result, we need to create .pdf files.

+In your Rmd file find the line at the top that says

+    output: html_document

+and change it to:

+    output: pdf_document

+Click the `knit` button again.
+This should create a pdf version of your `hello world` file.
+If this worked, you are ready to go!
+If this fails for whatever reason, a work around is to change

+output: html_document

+to:

+output: word_document

+As you probably guessed, this produces a (relatively ugly) word document, but it gets the job done.

 ## The hard way:

 Follow the [installation guide](https://techvidvan.com/tutorials/install-r/) for R and Rstudio for all operating systems.  **Note that software should be installed on your local hard drive, not on a network/cloud drive.**